sshivaji/kivy-chess/README.md

    7. Finally, Execute "kivy main.py"

 To load large databases

+   1. Open via the UI in settings and select open reference database

+To save large database location

    1. Go to the github.com/sshivaji/polyglot project.
-   2. Execute "sudo make install"
+   2. Execute ``sudo make install``
    3. Copy/move polyglot leveldb index folder to kivy-chess/book/

 To use DGT support
    1. Go to the DGT folder.